 Hidden Mistakes

-Electricity is invisible, so, when you do something wrong, you may not know it until it’s too late.
+Electricity is invisible, so, when something is wrong, you may not know it until it’s too late.
 For example, after you repair the problem, electricity could flow just like it would if an electrician completed the job.
 However, behind the walls, a fire could be smoldering.
 Other dangers of hidden problems involve shock hazards or shorting circuits.

 The Biggest Repair Danger